 At the start of doctoral studies an Advisory Committee will be established for each incoming student.
 This committee is usually composed of two or three professors whose interests reflect the student's prospective areas of scholarly research.
-The members of the Advisory Committee are proposed by the Supervisor assigned at admission, with invited input from the student, in consultation with the GCTS Coordinator.
+The members of the Advisory Committee are proposed by the Supervisor assigned at admission, with invited input from the student, in consultation with the GCTS Coordinator as necessary.
 In late August or early September, before the commencement of classes, each student will meet with the designated committee.
 The purpose of this meeting is to prepare a plan of study for the student.
-Advisory Committees may meet at any time of the year, as needed, but they must file an annual report in the spring (by June 1) regarding student progress in the program (see General Regulations, §§A8 & A9).
+Minutes from this meeting must be submitted to the GCTS by the last day to add courses for the fall semester (see "Key Academic Dates" at www.tst.edu).Advisory Committees may subsequently meet at any time of the year, as needed, but they must file an annual report in the spring (by June 1) regarding student progress in the program (see General Regulations, §§A8 & A9).
 The Advisory Committee continues to assist the student and often remains as the Doctoral Supervisory Committee for the dissertation, unless a change in committee members occurs.